sjmudd/webscalesql-rpm/README.md

 I will try to see if it is possible to build with performance_schema enabled, or make this configurable.

+- NOTE on RPMS for CentOS 5
+I had a quick go to build webscalesql rpms for CentOS 5 and found a couple of issues.
+If anyone wants to provide me patches to make this work I'll happily incorporate them.

 Feedback welcome to Simon J Mudd <sjmudd@pobox.com>.